-Students attending George Mason may pursue full-time or part-time study.
+Students attending the Antonin Scalia Law School at George Mason University may pursue full-time or part-time study.
 Unlike many other law schools, the full-time and part-time programs stand on equal footing.
 During the first year, students enrolled in the full-time program attend courses during the day (between 8:00 a.m. and 6:00 p.m.), and students in the part-time program attend courses in the evening (6:00 pm or later).
 First-year students take the same courses, taught by full-time faculty, with the exception that part-time students take seven less credits than full-time students during the first year.
 After the first year, students in both the full-time and part-time program have a wealth of different course options available to them.

 The School of Law makes the following extra efforts to ensure that both full-time and part-time students have the same access to our resources: